Search other articles

 Speaking with a therapist at the Help Center is a very easy strategy, too.
 Stanford faculty, staff, postdocs, retirees, and their families receive up to ten sessions of free therapy.
 Even if people just come once, they often walk away with a stronger sense of control and helpful tools for managing stress — and that might be enough.

-Additionally, BeWell offers Wellness Coaching sessions, which can also be helpful in providing resources and making decisions for managing stress.
-They also offer an eight-week online program in Mindfulness-Based Stress Reduction, which is an evidence-based treatment program that teaches skills that are clinically effective for managing anxiety.
+Additionally, BeWell offers Lifestyle Coaching sessions, which can also be helpful in providing resources and making decisions for managing stress.

 Anxiety can be serious, but it is also highly treatable with both medical and non-medical interventions.
 Gomperts encourages people not to wait to get support around it.